B2B Conversion Rate: 5 Strategies to Improve Performance in 2026

 Major Takeaways

-• Learn what defines a strong B2B conversion rate and how to calculate it using the sales conversion rate formula.
+• Learn what defines a strong B2B conversion rate and how to calculate it using the sales conversion rate formula, including the B2B conversion rate benchmarks worth measuring against

 • Discover the difference between lead generation vs. lead conversion and why focusing on conversion drives higher ROI.

-• Understand how to improve your lead to MQL conversion rate and lead to sales conversion rate through better qualification.
+• Understand how to improve your lead to MQL conversion rate through better qualification, and see how your funnel stacks up against the MQL to SQL conversion rate benchmark B2B teams target today.

-• See how aligning sales and marketing teams increases the overall sales conversion rate.
+• See how aligning sales and marketing teams increases the overall B2B marketing conversion rate.

 • Explore proven tactics like personalized lead nurturing and rapid follow-up to increase your typical conversion rate.

-• Leverage AI-powered targeting and data analytics to prioritize high-intent leads and optimize your sales funnel.
+• Leverage AI-powered targeting and data analytics to prioritize high-intent leads and lift your B2B sales funnel conversion rates at every stage.

 • Find out why outsourced lead generation experts like Martal Group can help you increase B2B conversion rates efficiently.